Jump-start spring with remedies for parched, slack, confused New York City winter skin.

 According to Dr. Geraghty, what you need for restoring smooth, hydrated arms and legs—and also abs and derriere—isn’t luxury-level; it’s available at your nearest Duane Reade or CVS, and, of course, via Amazon.
 She rates “ointments, which prevent water loss, as the most effective moisturizers overall.
 But many people—understandably—don’t like the feel of goo [i.e., Vaseline] on the skin.”
 Instead, she recommends: [Note: prices below may vary slightly day to day and store to store.]

-Aquaphor Advanced Therapy Ointment Body Spray, 3.7 oz., $8.69 on Amazon.
+Aquaphor Advanced Therapy Ointment Body Spray, 3.7 oz., $8 at Target.
 This one, Dr. Geraghty says, “delivers a fine hydrating mist to protect and soothe dry skin.”

 “One rung down from ointments on the moisturizing ladder,” she continues, are thick creams, “which have the benefit of being non-greasy.”
 Several she praises: